 Guardant Health will have competition, but it's in a great position to capture much of the potential market.
 My view is that the liquid biopsy market should make this stock the equivalent of liquid gold over the next decade.

 More From The Motley Fool

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Brian Feroldi owns shares of Amazon and Tesla.
-Daniel Miller has no position in any of the stocks mentioned.
-Jeremy Bowman owns shares of Amazon, JD.com, and Tesla.
-The Motley Fool owns shares of and recommends Amazon, JD.com, and Tesla.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+John Bromels owns shares of Alphabet (A shares), Alphabet (C shares), Amazon, and iRobot.
+Keith Speights owns shares of Alphabet (A shares) and Guardant Health.
+Leo Sun owns shares of Amazon.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Amazon, Guardant Health, iRobot, and Twilio.
+The Motley Fool recommends Uber Technologies.
 The Motley Fool has a disclosure policy.